Stealth Publish

 Q. Can I have the checkbox checked by default?

 A. Yes.
 See the Filters section (under Other Notes) and look for the example using the ‘c2c_stealth_publish_default’ filter.
-You’ll have to put that code into your active theme’s functions.php file.
+You’ll have to put that code into a site-specific plugin or your active theme’s functions.php file.

 Q. Why is the checkbox still present when editing a post that has already been published?

 A. The checkbox is always present since it continues to have an effect on published posts, such as preventing the post from appearing on the front page or in feeds.
 You may, after publication, decide to not have the post be stealthy.
-In such a case, you can do so directly by editing the post without needing to change it back to draft and then republishing it.
+In such a case, you can do so directly by editing the post and unchecking the checkbox; you do not need to change it back to a draft and then republish it.

 Q. How does the plugin know which posts are stealth published?

 A. (This is a developer-level question that doesn’t affect general users.)
-The plugin assigns a custom field of “_stealth-publish” with a value of “1″.
+The plugin assigns a custom field of “_stealth-publish” with a value of “1” to indicate posts that are stealth published.
 Unless, of course, the name of the custom field was changed via use of the ‘c2c_stealth_publish_meta_key’ filter.

 Release Log